skypjack/entt/docs/md/meta.md

 The method to use to get a proxy object for associative containers is `as_associative_container` instead.<br/>
-It goes without saying that it's not necessary to perform a double check.
-Instead, it's sufficient to query the meta type or verify that the proxy object is valid.
-In fact, proxies are contextually convertible to bool to know if they are valid.
+It's not necessary to perform a double check actually.
+Instead, it's enough to query the meta type or verify that the proxy object is valid.
+In fact, proxies are contextually convertible to bool to check for validity.
 For example, invalid proxies are returned when the wrapped object isn't a container.<br/>
 In all cases, users aren't expected to _reflect_ containers explicitly.
 It's sufficient to assign a container for which a specialization of the traits classes exists to a `meta_any` object to be able to get its proxy object.